The Brilliant Abyss

 You could also buy direct from Bloomsbury and get a 20% discount with the code OCEAN20.

 The Brilliant Abyss artwork (UK cover and endpaper map and depth profile) is my third collaboration with California-based artist Aaron John Gregory.
 He also created the covers and interior illustrations for Spirals in Time and Eye of the Shoal, and I continue to be humbled, fascinated and honoured to work with him.

 The Brilliant Abyss will be translated into Japanese, Russian, Polish and Korean.
-To enquire about other translation rights please ask my agent Margaret Sutherland Brown at Folio Literary Management.
+To enquire about other translation rights please contact my agent Margaret Sutherland Brown at Folio Literary Management.